Calendar » APRIL 2015

 Chequamegon Area Choir Spring Pops Concert – Celebrating Michael Powers’ 20 years as director, “20/20 Vision,” at 4pm at Saint Louis Catholic Church, 713 Washington Ave., Washburn.
 Music Director: Michael Powers.
 Accompanist: Susan Grube.
 Admission: Adults – $7 / Seniors & Students – $5 / Children 10 & under: FREE. www.cacvoices.com www.facebook.com/cacvoices.

-WITC Preview Day, 2100 Beaser Ave., starting at 9:30am.
-Check out career programs, learn about financial aid and admissions, meet the instructors and tour the campus.
-For more information, call 715-682-4591 or go to www.witc.edu/events.
+Preview Day, WITC-Ashland at 9:30am.
+Check out career programs, learn about financial aid and admissions, schedule a classroom shadow, meet instructors, tour the campus and more.
+Call 715-682-4591, or visit www.witc.edu/events for more information and to register online.

 2015 Midwest Wolf Stewards Conference at Northland College at the Alvord Theatre.
 “This conference is open to anyone interested in wolves and is an amazing opportunity to hear from the most knowledgeable experts in the fields of science and biology, social perspectives, laws, regulations, and policies,” said Mark Peterson, executive director at the Northland College Sigurd Olson Environmental Institute.
 For information or to register, go to www.northland.edu/wolfstewards.

-Flash Mob at Moore’s Army Navy Store, 505 W. Main St., from 12pm to 1pm.
+Flash Mob at Moore’s Army Navy Store, 505 W. Main St., from noon to 2pm.
 Stop in and win some prizes.

 The Ashland Historical Society Museum is holding a Meatball Supper Fundraiser at Saron Lutheran Church, 517 9th Ave.
-4:30pm—6pm.
+4:30-6pm.
 Chef George Rydberg will be cooking and there will be take-outs available.
-Advance tickets sales will take place at the AHSM.715-682-4911.
+Advance tickets sales will take place at the Museum.
+715-682-4911.

 Chequamegon Theatre Association presents “And Then There Were None” by Agatha Christie at the Rinehart Theatre, 210 5th Ave E. Tickets available at Moore’s Army Navy Store, 505 W. Main St., Ashland, 715-682-4393.
 For more information, call 715-682-5554 or visit www.ctatheatre.org.